William Howe, 5th Viscount Howe: Resignation

-In October 1777 Howe sent his letter of resignation to London, complaining that he had been inadequately supported in that year's campaigns.
-He was finally notified in April 1778 that his resignation was accepted.
+In late October 1777, Howe sent a letter of his resignation of his command to London, complaining that he had been inadequately supported in that year's campaigns.
+He was finally notified in April 1778 via a return letter that his resignation was accepted.
 A grand party, known as the "Mischianza", was thrown for the departing general on 18 May.
 Organized by his aides John André and Oliver De Lancey Jr., the party featured a grand parade, fireworks, and dancing until dawn.
 Washington, aware that the British were planning to evacuate Philadelphia, sent the Marquis de Lafayette out with a small force on the night of the party to determine British movements.
 This movement was noticed by alert British troops, and Howe ordered a column out to entrap the marquis.
 In the Battle of Barren Hill, Lafayette escaped the trap with minimal casualties.

 On 24 May, the day Howe sailed for England, General Clinton took over as commander-in-chief of British armies in America, and made preparations for an overland march to New York.
 Howe arrived back in England on 1 July, where he and his brother faced censure for their actions in North America.
 It is likely that the resignation of both William and his brother Richard was due to their desire to hurry home to vindicate their conduct during the campaign.
 In 1779 Howe and his brother demanded a parliamentary inquiry into their actions.
 The inquiry that followed was unable to confirm any charges of impropriety or mismanagement levelled against either of them.
 Because of the inconclusive nature of the inquiry, attacks continued to be made against Howe in pamphlets and the press, and in 1780 he published a response to accusations levelled by Loyalist Joseph Galloway, who issued a reply that harshly criticized the general's conduct and accused him of deliberately undermining the war effort for the benefit of the anti-war Whig faction in Parliament.